 Although these actions are not requirements for BUI re-designation, they are recognized as important because they would benefit the health of the St. Marys River ecosystem.

-- Coordinate monitoring and remediation activities with the Lake Huron LAMP. - Monitor changes and impacts of remedial activities associated with the Contaminated Sediment Management Strategy. - Consider the prospect of increasing flow through the Whitefish channel. - Consult with the Sault Ste.
-Marie Region Conservation Authority to determine whether habitat enhancements along tributaries flowing into the AOC (i.e. Bennett, West Davignon, East Davignon, Fort Creek, etc.) are feasible.
+- Coordinate monitoring and remediation activities with the Lake Huron LAMP. - Monitor changes and impacts of remedial activities associated with the Contaminated Sediment Management Strategy. - Consider the prospect of increasing flow through the Whitefish channel.

 6.0 References